 If you’re not conversant with the lore of Elvis Presley, first, my deepest sympathies.
 Second, you may not realize he was always fascinated with law enforcement.
 During his life, he was made an honorary officer by many police departments, and an absolutely enormous collection of his badges and guns and patches is on display at Graceland.
 But perhaps the most notable of these is the badge he received after showing up at the White House to meet Nixon in late December, 1970.

 That Presley actually got the badge from the president reflects Nixon’s attempt at political outreach to younger Americans, a group that didn’t favor him much.
 The odd juxtaposition of the two different men and their goals was so compelling that in 1997 Showtime aired Elvis Meets Nixon, a mockumentary.
 Below is just a teaser clip, but the entire movie’s available online as well.
-So that happened, and thank you very much.
+So that happened, and thank you, thank you very much.

 Image and more background at PI Mall.